ren-cosmos/Neigbouring-Disaster/README.md

 ### Instructions compile and run:

-1. download and extract the zip file
+1. clone the Neigbouring-Disaster repository
 2. open terminal and open the directory containing the .java files
 3. execute the command *javac \*.java* to compile
 4. execute *java Driver* to run